sse-secure-systems/connaisseur/CONTRIBUTING.md

 ```bash
 git clone git@github.com:sse-secure-systems/connaisseur.git
 ```
 In order to review the effects of your changes, you should create your own Kubernetes cluster and install Connaisseur.
 This is described in the [setup guide](setup/README.md).
-A simple starting point may be a Minikube cluster with e.g. a [Docker Hub](https://hub.docker.com/) repository for maintaining your test images and trust data.
+A simple starting point may be a minikube cluster with e.g. a [Docker Hub](https://hub.docker.com/) repository for maintaining your test images and trust data.

 In case you make changes to the Connaisseur Docker image itself or code for that matter, you need to re-build the image and install it locally for testing.
 This requires a few steps:

 1. In `helm/values.yaml`, set `imagePullPolicy` to `IfNotPresent`.
-2. Configure your local environment to use the Kubernetes docker daemen.
-In Minikube, this can be done via `eval (minikube docker-env)`.
+2. Configure your local environment to use the Kubernetes Docker daemon.
+In minikube, this can be done via `eval (minikube docker-env)`.
 3. Build the Connaisseur Docker image via `make docker`.
 4. Install Connaisseur as usual via `make install`.